Tempest (South Korean band)

-Tempest (Korean: 템페스트; RR: Tempeseuteu, stylized in all caps) is a South Korean boy band under Yuehua Entertainment.
-The group is composed of seven members: Hanbin, Hyeongseop, Hyuk, Eunchan, Lew, Hwarang, and Taerae.
-They made their debut on March 2, 2022 with their debut extended play, It's Me, It's We.
+Tempest (Korean: 템페스트; RR: Tempeseuteu, stylized in all caps) is a South Korean boy band formed by Yuehua Entertainment.
+The group consists of six members: Hanbin, Hyeongseop, Hyuk, Eunchan, Lew, and Taerae.
+Originally a seven-piece ensemble, member Hwarang left the group in August 2024.
+They made their debut on March 2, 2022, with the extended play (EP) It's Me, It's We.